njhoro10/QR-Code-Generator-and-Scanner/README.md

-# 📱 QR Code Generator
+# 📱 QR Code Generator and Scanner

 A simple and responsive web application that generates QR codes instantly from user input.
 Built with HTML, CSS, JavaScript, Node.js, and Express.js, the application provides an easy way to convert text, URLs, or other information into scannable QR codes.